Costa Rica- National PES programme

 Payment mechanism

 Over the counter, Intermediary-based, pooled transaction.
 FONAFIFO collects funds from users (global and local), grants, donations, and loans and pools them into one general fund.
 Funding is then distributed to private landowners.
-The initial strategy has been "first come-first served", although the system is moving slowly towards a more defined strategy of biological corridors and important water-recharge areas.
+The initial strategy has been "first come-first served,” although the system is moving slowly towards a more defined strategy of biological corridors and important water-recharge areas.
 Landowners enter a detailed contract with FONAFIFO, (or local intermediaries) which monitor and (in some cases) provide technical assistance.
 FONAFIFO has devised a new system, the Certificates for Environmental Services (CES), where the private sector can purchase over the counter, without the substantial paperwork usually involved in previous agreements.
 Each certificate ensures the protection of one hectare of forest that can be allocated in a place chosen by the buyer, or go towards general protection in other areas (see separate explanation sheet for the Costa Rican CES).

 Strength of the provider/user link: weak in most parts, although more local initiatives are being encouraged.